abbotto/rectangular/README.md

 ## Introduction
 A build kit for AngularJS applications.

-Rectangular is designed to be:
+Apps built with Rectangular are designed to be:
+- Scalable
-- Component-based
+- Testable
 - Organized
+- Responsive
 - Modular
-- Scalable
-- Testable
-- Efficient
-- Presentable

 ---